Samuel Lino

-Samuel Dias Lino (born 23 December 1999) is a Brazilian professional footballer who plays as a left winger or wing-back for Campeonato Brasileiro Série A club Flamengo and the Brazil national team.
+Samuel Dias Lino (/pt-BR/; born 23 December 1999) is a Brazilian professional footballer who plays as a left winger or wing-back for Campeonato Brasileiro Série A club Flamengo and the Brazil national team.

 Club career

 Early career

 Born in Santo André but raised in São Bernardo do Campo, São Paulo, Lino played futsal for a local side before joining São Bernardo FC's youth setup in 2016.
 He made his first team debut with the club on 21 May 2017, coming on as a second-half substitute in a 1–0 Série D away win over Novo Hamburgo.

 On 28 June 2017, Lino agreed to a loan deal with Flamengo until October 2018, and returned to the youth setup.
 His loan was cut short in July 2018, and he was assigned to the first team of São Bernardo for the year's Copa Paulista.
 He scored his first senior goal on 25 August, netting his team's third in a 3–1 home win over Santos B.